 Remember your insurance company, not your doctor, makes decisions about what will be paid for and what will not.

 How should I approach my private insurance about an implant?
-AMS recommends that your doctor’s office send a written letter of predetermination to your private insurance company to inquire about insurance coverage for penile implants.
+Boston Scientific recommends that your doctor’s office send a written letter of predetermination to your private insurance company to inquire about insurance coverage for penile implants.
 This letter should confirm that you meet the medical necessity requirements for the penile implant surgery procedure and verify that your individual policy has coverage for this procedure.
 Insurance companies typically send a written response back informing you if you meet both requirements.

 If I don’t have insurance, how much does this penile surgery cost?
 For patients with no insurance coverage for penile implants, a detailed description of the out-of-pocket costs can be obtained from your urologist.
 The penile implant cost will vary based on a number of items starting with where (which hospital) you plan to have your penile implant surgery performed.